xXanth0s/mcp_arango_typescript/memory-bank/activeContext.md

 - Error responses are standardized across MCP tools and resources
 - MCP resources provide metadata about database structure
 - MCP tools enable complex queries and data retrieval
 - Claude Desktop configuration needs to be updated to use the MCP server
+- Environment variable OPENAI_API_KEY is required for query validation
+- Destructive queries need skipValidation flag to execute